jamesstrohm55/ALFRED/README.md

 > **All-Knowing Logical Facilitator for Reasoned Execution of Duties**

 A.L.F.R.E.D is a modular, intelligent, and voice-enabled personal assistant inspired by J.A.R.V.I.S.
-It integrates multiple AI technologies, APIs, and system commands to create a cohesive and interactive digital assistant for personal and professional productivity.
+Completely powered by Python, it integrates multiple AI technologies, APIs, and system commands to create a cohesive and interactive digital assistant for personal and professional productivity.

 ---